EndPointCorp/end-point-blog/2012/04/27/streaming-live-with-red5-media-server.html.md

 Next comes the most interesting part, embedding SimpleBroadcaster and SimpleSubscriber into the web page.

-We can't really use their default versions "as is".
-We want to remove input box, "Connect" button and Red5 connection indicator.
+We can’t really use their default versions “as is”.
+We want to remove input box, “Connect” button and Red5 connection indicator.
 We also want the streaming to start automatically.

-It's more convenient to implement "Start" button in HTML and trigger the loading of SWF on "click", because then we can easily change it, while changing SWF requires a lot of effort.
+It’s more convenient to implement “Start” button in HTML and trigger the loading of SWF on “click”, because then we can easily change it, while changing SWF requires a lot of effort.
 You will be able to understand how exactly much effort it takes in a minute.

 My plan is to use Flash CS5 to modify SimpleBroadcaster.fla and SimpleSubscriber.fla.
 Flash Builder 4.6 to modify ActionScript classes for SimpleBroadcaster and SimpleSubscriber.
 Finally I will use Flash compiler to generate SimpleBroadcaster.swf and SimpleSubscriber.swf from .as and .fla files.